Why IBM believes Confidential Computing is the future of cloud security

 “We recognized many years ago that there were some key inhibitors in that space around dealing with sensitive data,” he said.
 “You have this gentleman’s agreement with the cloud provider that they can host your sensitive data in the cloud and they promise not to touch it, they promise not to look at it, and they promise not to do bad things with it.
 But the reality is that at the end of the day, a promise is only a promise.
 There are bad actors out there.
 People make mistakes.”

-With enterprise customers needing more assurance, IBM and others began developing ways to ensure protection on a technical level.
+With enterprise customers needing more concrete assurance, IBM and others began developing ways to ensure protection on a technical level.
 IBM began providing some of that technical assurance in 2016 with its blockchain platform, an architecture essentially conceived to facilitate data exchanges between two parties that don’t trust each other.

 After some initial success, the company began investing in more Confidential Cloud services, releasing its Cloud Hyper Protect Services and IBM Cloud Data Shield in 2018.